11 Best Day Trips from Krakow, Poland

 Auschwitz-Birkenau

-If you’ve only carved out one extra day, set your sights on a day trip to Auschwitz-Birkenau.
+If you’ve carved out more than one day in Krakow, set your sights on a day trip to Auschwitz-Birkenau.
 Few sites in the world tug at the heartstrings more than Auschwitz-Birkenau.
 We’re all aware of the menace of the Nazi grip on Central Europe during World War II.
-Reading about it or watching a documentary is one thing; seeing it with your own eyes is an entirely new and harrowing, experience.
+Reading about it or watching a documentary is one thing; seeing it with your own eyes is an entirely new and harrowing experience.

 The two main former concentration camps—Auschwitz I and Auschwitz II (Birkenau)—are open to the public.
 Set aside at least one hour for each.